saphir-travel/documentation/content/developer/howtos/website_themes/navigation.rst

    * - Field
      - Description
    * - name
-     - Link text
+     - Link text.
    * - url
-     - Value of the href attribute
+     - Value of the href attribute.
    * - parent_id
-     - The menu in which the item will be added
+     - The menu in which the item will be added.
    * - website_id
-     - The website in which the item will be added
+     - The website in which the item will be added.
    * - sequence
-     - Defines the link's position in the top menu
+     - Defines the link's position in the top menu.

 New window
 ----------